gitdoto/phrases/atnp.md

 <BR>
 ENT: Trachea midline, nose midline, no abnormal neck masses on gross inspection.
 <BR>
 Lungs: CTAB posteriorly, no crackles, no wheezes, no rhonchi.
 No cyanosis.
-Normal work of breathing. **On**
+Normal work of breathing.
 <BR>
-Cardiovascular: RRR, no murmurs, no rubs, no gallops.  **JVD.  lower extremity edema.** Warm feet.
+Cardiovascular: RRR, no murmurs, no rubs, no gallops.
+Warm feet.
 <BR>
 GI: Soft, nondistended, nontender to palpation, no rebound, no guarding, no palpable masses, no palpable liver edge.
 <BR>